-This booklet is for women after their pregnancy.
+This booklet is for women after the loss of their baby..

 At this time, your own physical recovery may be the last thing on your mind.
 We hope the information in this booklet will be helpful, either now or later, when the time is right for you.
 Women often report they found it helpful to start doing some exercises - a little at first, then building up slowly - from early on.
 The exercises can be done in your own home, or even while you are in hospital.